nirandas/ng-socket/README.md

-An angularjs wrapper for SockJS
+An AngularJS wrapper for SockJS

-##installation
+## Installation
 Include ng-socket as a dependency for your app

 	angular.module("your-app-name", [.... , "ng-socket", ....]);